-IMPALA: This project is driving an Afro-centric development of aspects of the Met Office Unified Model.
-Our role is to improve aspects of the land surface model JULES in its simulation of surface energy and water fluxes over typical African landscapes.
+IMPALA: This project provided an Afro-centric development of aspects of the Met Office Unified Model.
+Our role was to improve aspects of the land surface model JULES in its simulation of surface energy and water fluxes over typical African landscapes.

-VERA: I lead this collaborative project with the University of Leeds looking at the impact that vegetation has on rainfall in West Africa.
+VERA: I led this collaborative project with the University of Leeds looking at the impact that vegetation has on rainfall in West Africa.

-INCOMPASS: In this major Anglo-Indian collaboration funded by NERC and the Indian Ministry of Earth Sciences, we are examining how characteristics of the Indian monsoon are affected by land-atmosphere feedbacks.
+INCOMPASS: In this major Anglo-Indian collaboration funded by NERC and the Indian Ministry of Earth Sciences, we examined how characteristics of the Indian monsoon are affected by land-atmosphere feedbacks.

 In addition to these projects, I am a member of the NERC National Centre for Earth Observation, which provides national capability in earth observation science.
 Within NCEO we work on evaluation of land-atmosphere processes in earth system models.
 I am also a Visiting Professor in the School of Earth and Environment at the University of Leeds.